nikhil-shrestha/sample-projects/README.md

-# serverlessguru-david
+# Serverless Sample Projects
-A Repo consisting of various submissions for ServerlessGuru
+A repo showing demo projects for Serverless Guru made by David Jegan!